13 Days Ho Chi Minh Trail with 12 nights accommodation included.

 Day 11: Kon Tum – Buon Ma Thuot (~240 km, ~8 h)

-In the morning we head south through the Central Highlands, passing Pleiku and then the Ia Drang Valley battlefield, before continuing onto Buon Ma Thuot (also known as Buon Me Thuot), the city where northern forces launched their final assault on the then Saigon.
-Buon Ma Thuot produces most and also best coffee products in Vietnam.
+In the morning we head south through the Central Highlands, passing Pleiku and then the Ia Drang valley battlefield, before continuing onto Buon Ma Thuot (also known as Buon Me Thuot), the city where northern forces launched their final assault on the then Saigon.
+Buon Ma Thuot produces the most and also the best coffee products in Vietnam.

 Overnight in Buon Ma Thuot.
 (B, L, D)

 Day 12: Buon Ma Thuot – Nha Trang (~190 km, ~7 h)